jdalrym2/synscancontrol/README.md

 ## Motivation

-My original motherboard broke and the (really expensive) replacement I got from SkyWatcher had a problem and wouldn't drive one motor.
-SkyWatcher couldn't replicate the problem, and wouldn't replace it since the mount I have is from Orion, not SkyWatcher.
+My original motherboard failed and the (really expensive) replacement I got from Sky-Watcher had a problem and wouldn't drive one motor.
+Sky-Watcher couldn't replicate the problem, and wouldn't replace it since the mount I have is from Orion, not Sky-Watcher.

-...So I designed my own instead to never have this problem again.
+...So I designed my own instead to never have this problem again (it's also much cheaper!).

 ## Hardware Details

 [**Link to Project on OSHWLab**](https://oshwlab.com/j_dalrym2/synscan-control-rev-1_copy_copy)

 The project is based on the [HiLetGo NodeMCU ESP-32S](http://www.hiletgo.com/ProductDetail/1906566.html).
-Here is an [Amazon link to the one I have](https://www.amazon.com/gp/product/B0718T232Z), though this link is bound to break someday.
+Here is an [Amazon link to the one I have](https://www.amazon.com/gp/product/B0718T232Z).
 I will include a chart of this microcontroller's pinout in case a clone of this board matching the same pinout might work.

 Other key hardware components are:
 - 2x DRV8825 stepper motor driver board ([Amazon link](https://www.amazon.com/gp/product/B07XF2LYC8), set the current limiter to about 1.5A)